 To begin general App Review, sign into your app's App Dashboard, select the app you want reviewed, and locate the App Review link in the left-hand navigation menu.

 Click it and you should see an interface to begin the process.
 Keep in mind that some products require Product Review, which you can access and submit from each product's tab in the dashboard.
 You can submit both general app review and product-specific review at the same time.

-It typically take us less than one week to process your submission, and often takes only 2–3 days, but may take longer during peak periods.
+It typically takes us less than one week to process your submission, and often takes only 2–3 days, but may take longer during peak periods.
 Please note that due to recent changes to the review process and the high volume of submissions, it may take several weeks for submitted apps to complete the review process.

 This is our general review process which many apps must go through before they can be made public.
-You begin the process in the App Review section of your app's App Dashboard.
+You begin the process in the App Review section of your App Dashboard.
 You will be prompted to select from a list of Login Permissions and Features, and to describe and possibly show us how you will use that data.

-Anytime you start a new app review submission, you will first see your approved permissions and features.
+Anytime you start a new app review submission, you will see your approved permissions and features.
 Any newly approved permission and features will appear here.

 Login permissions allow app Users to grant an app access to specific types of data, so you should only select permissions that correspond to the type of data that your app will need.
-For example, if your app allows Users to see photos they've uploaded to their timelines, you would include the
+For example, if your app allows Users to see videos they've uploaded to their timelines, you would include the

-user_photos permission in your submission.
+user_videos permission in your submission.

 All features require review.
 Features correspond to specific functionality, products, or APIs.
 When you select a feature, it will list any login permission that you may need to include in your submission.
 We also recommend that you read each product's documentation set for detailed App Review instructions.

 Before you can submit for approval, you will be asked to describe how you will use the data provided by each permission or feature.
 If you set up Test Users to test these permissions or features, it's a good idea to include their login credentials with your submission.